fomenta/TaxCalc/Readme.rst

 | Country             | List of countries (Lookup table)           |
 +---------------------+--------------------------------------------+

-### Additional Complexity ###
+**Additional Complexity**

-Complex calculations can be extended by simply adding rows with additional information about tax rates based on vendor location, buyer location, product classification.
+Complex calculations can be extended by simply adding rows with additional information about tax rates based on vendor location, buyer location, or product classification.

 Also, additional variables can be added to the formula.
 For instance, if calculations must be extended at the State level (not only the Country) additional columns can be added to include State for